Well, the Thing Is ...

 “to the god Mars Thincso and the two Alaisiagae, Beda and Fimmilena, and to the Divinity of the Emperor the Germanics, being tribesmen of Tuihanti, willingly and deservedly fulfilled their vow”

-The name Tuihanti refers to the current region of Twente in the eastern parts of the Netherlands.
-However, these Tuihanti tribesmen have been interpreted by historians as Frisians (Nijdam 2021).
-Another explanation is that the cives Tuihanti had become members of the Frisian unit deployed at Housesteads (Mees 2023).
-Yet another altar of sandstone erected by the cunei (i.e. cavalry unit) Frisiorum – which, in fact, happens to be the most elaborate of the inscriptions from Roman Britain – and pottery of Frisian material culture found at Chapel Hill, Housesteads point to the Frisian origine.
-The pottery has similarities with pottery found in the north of province Noord Holland, part of the homeland of the Frisii back then, including the Wadden Sea island of Texel (Mees 2023).
+The name Tuihanti refers to the present-day region of Twente in the eastern Netherlands.
+Historians, however, have often interpreted the Tuihanti tribesmen as Frisians (Nijdam 2021).
+Another explanation is that the cives Tuihanti had simply become members of the Frisian unit stationed at Housesteads (Mees 2023).
+Supporting the Frisian connection is a second sandstone altar dedicated by the cuneus Frisiorum (the Frisian cavalry unit), which happens to be the most elaborate inscription from Roman Britain in the UK.
+In addition, pottery of distinctly Frisian material culture has been unearthed at Chapel Hill, Housesteads—closely resembling pottery found in the north of the province of Noord Holland, part of the Frisii’s homeland at the time, including the Wadden Sea island of Texel (Mees 2023).

-Furthermore, the part of the inscription that reads Deo Mars Thincso (also Mars Thincsus), means 'god Mars of the Thing'.
-Thincso stems from the proto-Germanic word þingą, in the Old Frisian language thing (Mees 2023).
-Mars Thincsus must be interpreted as Tîwas.
-It was the god that decided over war, embodied law and order, and was the protector of the thing.
-Much in common therefore with the gods Dios, Zeus and Theus (Schuyf 2019).
-The god Tîwas, also named Tîwes, Teiwaz or Tiwaz, is the same as the god Tuw.
-This was, in early Germanic times, a supreme idol.
-In Scandinavia it was known as Tyr.
-The rune ᛏ of the early-medieval Anglo-Frisian futhorc alphabet is called tir after the god.
-A word that also meant 'glory' in the Old English language.
+Furthermore, the part of the inscription reading Deo Mars Thincso (also Mars Thincsus) translates as “god Mars of the Thing.”
+Thincso derives from the Proto-Germanic word þingą, rendered in the Old Frisian language as thing (Mees 2023).
+Mars Thincsus must be understood as Tîwas, the god who presided over war, embodied law and order, and served as protector of the thing.
+In this sense, he had much in common with the deities Dios, Zeus, and Theus (Schuyf 2019).
+The god Tîwas—also known as Tîwes, Teiwaz, Tiwaz, or Tuw—was, in early Germanic times, a supreme idol.
+In Scandinavia he was worshipped as Tyr.
+The rune ᛏ in the Anglo-Frisian futhorc alphabet is named tir after this god, a word that also signified 'glory' in the Old English language.

-Might the fact that in the province of Friesland relatively many small statues of the god Mars have been found when compared to the rest of the Netherlands, respectively eight and six, be linked with the importance of the thing in Frisian society?
+Might it be more than coincidence that in the province of Friesland a relatively large number of small statues of the god Mars have been unearthed—eight in total, compared with only six in the rest of the Netherlands?
+Could this be linked to the central role of the thing in Frisian society?
 (Visser 2023)

-The names of the two idols Beda and Fimmilena of the same pillar inscription at fort Housesteads refer to bodthing and fimelthing, both of which are also recorded in Old Frisian codices (law books) from around 1100 onward.
-Indeed, a stunning nine centuries later.
-These were specific types of assemblies.
-Perhaps the distinction was: the ‘fixed thing’ was protected by the god Thincsus, the ‘extraordinary thing’ was protected by the god Beda, and the ‘informative or non decision-making thing’ was protected by the god Fimmilena (Iversen 2013).
+The names of the two idols, Beda and Fimmilena, on the same pillar inscription at Fort Housesteads correspond to the bodthing and fimelthing, both of which are also recorded in medieval Old Frisian law books from around 1100 onward—an astonishing nine centuries later!
+These terms referred to specific types of people’s assemblies.
+Perhaps the distinction was as follows: the 'fixed thing' was under the protection of the god Thincsus, the 'extraordinary thing' under Beda, and the 'informative or non-decision-making thing' under Fimmilena (Iversen 2013).

-A theory is that the Alsaisiagae gods, namely Beda and Fimmilena, should be considered early forms of the valkyries.
-Beda represented storms, Fimmilena represented wind/movement, and Mars Thincsus represented the sky and weather, like his namesake Teiwaz did too.
-The bodthing could be either the commanded or requested thing (Mees 2023).
+One theory suggests that the Alsaisiagae gods—Beda and Fimmilena—represent early forms of the valkyries.
+Beda embodied storms, Fimmilena symbolized wind and movement, and Mars Thincsus oversaw the sky and weather, much like his Norse counterpart Teiwaz.
+The bodthing may have been either a commanded or a requested assembly (Mees 2023).

-It is interesting to note this pillar, therefore, not only testifies of Frisian presence in Roman Britain, but also happens to be the oldest written evidence of the (word) thing.
-Hear!
-Hear!
-Something in the pocket of the obscure Frisians and Twentenaren ('people of Twente').
-Indeed, such democratic dudes those Frisian mercenary soldiers.
-Moreover – we plead – time for peripheral Frisia to join the THING project too.
-In addition, it makes us curious whether these thing-worshiping soldiers at the frontier ever reached consensus before going into battle, and whether that was the true historic reason why at the end Hadrian’s Wall did not hold against the wild Scots ;-) For more background on the ancien soldiers of fortune, turn to our blog post Frisian Mercenaries in the Roman Army.
+It is fascinating that this pillar not only attests to Frisian presence in Roman Britain but also provides the oldest written evidence of the (word) thing.
+Hear, hear!
+A hidden gem from the obscure Frisians and Twentenaren ('people of the region of Twente').
+Truly, such democratic dudes, those Frisian mercenary soldiers.
+Moreover—we insist—it is high time for peripheral Frisia to join the THING Project, too.
+One cannot help but wonder whether these thing-worshiping soldiers at the frontier ever reached consensus on the strategy before going into battle, and whether that was the real reason Hadrian’s Wall eventually fell to the wild Scots ;-)

-In the Dutch speech the expressions in geding zijn ‘being inside the thing, being disputed’, een geding aanspannen ‘filing a thing, starting a lawsuit’, and who knows even the popular informal expression dit wordt een dingetje 'this will become a small thing, an issue', are all being used in daily life to this date.
-But also think of bedingen 'stipulate' or mededinging 'competition' (Rauwerdink 2023).
-A dading is a legal agreement between parties to end a conflict in Belgium law, and is another trace in the modern Dutch language of this old tradition.
-On the border of Belgium and the Netherlands, the Dinghuis 'thing-house' is a former late-medieval courthouse in the town of Maastricht.
+In Dutch, expressions such as in geding zijn ('being inside the thing, being disputed'), een geding aanspannen ('filing a thing, starting a lawsuit'), ergens iets op afdingen ('questioning something or putting it into perspective'), dingstig ('in dispute'), and even the popular informal phrase dit wordt een dingetje ('this will become a small thing, that is, an issue') are still in daily use.
+Related terms include bedingen ('to stipulate') and mededinging ('competition') (Rauwerdink 2023).
+A dading in Belgian law—a legal agreement to resolve a conflict—is another modern trace of this ancient tradition.
+On the border of Belgium and the Netherlands, the Dinghuis ('thing house') in Maastricht is a former late-medieval courthouse.
+In short, the Dutch verb dingen still carries the sense of 'to debate' or 'to discuss.'

-As mentioned, a very recent (2017) and impressive addition to these cult sites in the central river area is the massive shrine near the town of Tiel.
-It is a grave mound solar calendar and estimated a 4,000 years old, and already dubbed as 'Stonehenge of the Netherlands'.
-The largest mound was 20 meters in diameter (Neijens 2023).
+As mentioned, a very recent (2017) and impressive addition to the known cult sites in the central river area is the massive shrine near the town of Tiel.
+This grave-mound solar calendar, estimated to be around 4,000 years old, has already been dubbed the “Stonehenge of the Netherlands.”
+The largest mound measures 20 meters in diameter (Neijens 2023).

 1.2.
 The medieval thing

-Starting from the Early Middle Ages we learn a bit more about the functioning of the thing, mainly thanks to the first law books of Germanic societies were being codified by then.
-The medieval thing was an assembly during which delegates, mostly so-called freemen, from the concerning area discussed legal, military, political and religious matters.
-In this way, the thing fulfilled an important role in conflict resolution, and in avoiding long-term feuds and wars (Sanmark 2009).
+Starting in the Early Middle Ages, our knowledge of the thing becomes clearer, largely due to the first codified law books of Germanic societies.
+The medieval thing was a popular assembly in which delegates—primarily so-called freemen—from the relevant region gathered to discuss legal, military, political, and religious matters.
+In this capacity, the thing played a crucial role in conflict resolution and in preventing prolonged feuds and wars (Sanmark 2009).

-Of course, Montesquieu would turn over in his grave for sure if he would hear of the thing combining all government functions at the same time.
-Functions like administering justice, legislating and even executing laws too.
-The fact that combining the judicial, legislative and executive powers was possible for the Germanic peoples, was because they regarded the thing, its time and place, as something sacred, and therefore considered checks and balances through separation of powers not necessary (Corthals 2014).
-The personal conviction of statesman and Grand Pensionary of Holland, Johan de Witt, in the never-ending gathering and commonwealth through consensus during the Dutch Republic in the seventeenth century (Panhuysen 2005), might in a way mirror this old cultural tradition of this region.
+No doubt Montesquieu would turn in his grave at the thought of the thing uniting all branches of government—administering justice, legislating, and even executing laws—within a single institution.
+For the Germanic peoples, however, such a concentration of powers was acceptable because the thing, bound to its sacred time and place, was seen as above the need for checks and balances through separation of powers (Corthals 2014).
+The personal conviction of Johan de Witt, statesman and Grand Pensionary of Holland, in the 'never-ending gathering' and commonwealth through consensus as the foundation of the seventeenth-century Dutch Republic (Panhuysen 2005), may in some respects echo this older regional tradition of dialogue.

 Thet forma: theth hia gaderkome enes a iera to Upstelesbame a tyesdey anda there pinxstera wika and ma ther eratte alle tha riucht, ther fresa halda skolde.
 Jef aeng mon eng bethera wiste, theth ma thet lichtere lette and ma theth bethere helde.